Skip to content

 ASR/TTS Demo-Android Guide

 demo-android is used to verify ASR/TTS SDK integration, connection setup, and call flows.
-In a private deployment, configure the Demo with the private domain, asrPath, ttsPath, AK/SK, and other required parameters to verify that the full speech chain is available.
+In a private deployment, configure the Demo with the private domain, asrPath, ttsPath, API Key, and other required parameters to verify that the full speech chain is available.

 1. Get the Demo project